-Once we have put a face to our resentment, it’s time to take a proactive approach to removing the poison from our lives.
+Once we have put a face to our resentment, it’s time to take a proactive approach to remove the poison from our lives.
 The benefit of being a member of recovery is that no matter what we are going through, we are never alone.
 It is during the more challenging times in our recovery that we must reach out to our support systems such as our friends in the program, our sponsor, sponsorship family, or people in the meetings.

 Pain shared is pain lessened, and by reaching out about our resentments in recovery, we are allowing ourselves to remain open to suggestions on how to deal with the situation from other more experienced members.
-By openly talking about a resentment we may be harboring, we are taking away some its power it extends over us.
+By openly talking about a resentment we may be harboring, we are taking away some the power it extends over us.
 We need not suffer in silence.

 3. Write, Write, Write

 If we take all of the negative energy we have raging inside of our bodies and unleash it upon the blank paper in front of us, we can funnel that very energy into creation rather than destruction.
 Much like an artist with a canvas, we transmit our feelings onto the paper and out of ourselves.
-We may be able to lie to ourselves and others, but we can never hide the truth from paper- it always abides by sincerity.
+We may be able to lie to ourselves and others, but we can never hide the truth from paper — it always abides by sincerity.

 4. Recognize Your Part

 There are always two sides to every resentment: your side of the street and theirs.
 While it may be far easier to point the finger, remember, there are always three pointed back at us.
-We would be naive to think that we are completely without blame when it comes to fostering resentments in recovery.
+We would be naive to think that we are complete without blame when it comes to fostering resentments in recovery.

 5. Make Amends Wherever Possible

 Sometimes making amends directly to the individual is the best course of action.
-Other times, a living amends may be the better alternative.
+Other times, living amends may be the better alternative.
 At your personal discretion and the discretion of your sponsor, you can make that judgment call.
 Making the amends as quickly as possible is typically better.
-Any resentment you incur in recovery shouldn’t fester to 4th and 9th step proportions.
+Any resentment you incur in recovery shouldn’t fester to fourth and ninth step proportions.
 If we address them soon enough, and obviously, of course, depending on the severity of the situation, resentments in recovery do not need to take over your life and can be handled sooner rather than later.

-6. Learn the Lesson and Let It Go
+6. Learn the Lesson and Let it Go